monisha8878/monisha8878/README.md

 ---

 ###  About Me
-  I'm currently pursuing a Bachelor's in Electrical Engineering at IIT Delhi.
-I have a strong interest in programming and computer science and I enjoy turning logic into code and learning how things work under the hood.
+EE student at IIT Delhi, learning my way around programming and computer science.
+I enjoy building things, breaking them (sometimes🤧), and understanding what’s really happening behind the scenes✨.
+Here are all the projects as I learn various aspects of Tech- some which I am proud of , some which need major refinement, basically all the stuff I have learnt and am working on right now!
 ---

 ###  Projects & Repositories

-Here are some of the things I'm working on:
+Here are some of my projects and repositories-

 -  [C++ Fundamentals](https://github.com/monisha8878/Projects-CPP.git): Beginner-friendly codebase covering everything from variables to OOP.